beefytech/Beef_website/beef-lang.org/content/language-guide/datatypes/members.md

 }
 ```

-Passing structs by immutable value is efficient, as it does not require a copy to be created at the callsite, so passing by reference is not needed for performance.
-In addition to platform-specific calling conventions that can pack small structs into ints, Beef may "splat" struct arguments, where something like a (double, double) tuple can be directly passed in two floating point registers rather than requiring it to be passed by struct reference as would be standard in C.
+By default, "larger" structs are passed as immutable refrences and "smaller" structs are passed as immutable values.
+Structs such as a `Vector3` can be passed directly in XMM registers on X86.

 Methods can be defined which accept a variable number of arguments, using a "params" specifier on the last parameter.
 This is common with string-formatting methods like Console.WriteLine.
 The "params" type can be declared as either an array or a Span type.
 The "params" specifier can also be used on delegate or function types, which expands the parameter declaration to include the parameters declared in the delegate/function -- this is useful for generic argument forwarding, such as in the case of System.Event<T>.